Thursday, 2 February 2017

 to help you better understand the challenging symptoms and effects of anxiety

-decrease in size and strength of your brain's prized hippocampus
+decrease identified in size and strength of your brain's prized hippocampus

-*memory reception, spatial navigation and controlling of emotions* when anxious)
+- the epicentre for memory reception, spatial navigation and controlling of emotions)

 understanding such may even help make you an improved human being!
-Saying to someone that they ought to 'just' quit being anxious and negative for they have so much to be thankful for has been proven to increase such crippling anxiety for they then tend to feel guilty, ashamed and/or uncomfortable with a serious mind issue that is often hard to control.
+Saying to someone that they ought to 'just' quit being anxious and negative for they have so much to be thankful for has been proven to increase such crippling anxiety for they then tend to feel guilty, ashamed &/or uncomfortable with a serious + invisible mind issue that is often hard to control.

 It's counterproductive - time for a change, Australia/the world!

-Understand anxiety in greater depth - we'll all be winners.
+Understand anxiety in even greater depth - we'll all be winners.

 You can help 'tear it down' for good.